 Physically, the Kurds live in very poor conditions.
 Good water supplies are scarce, and they are exposed to diseases such as malaria and tuberculosis.
 Politically, they are oppressed by the government.
 They need the liberty to educate their children in their own language.

-Prayer Points * Ask the Lord to call qualified Christian doctors who are willing to go to Turkey and share their medical expertise as well as Jesus Christ with Kurds.
+Prayer Points * Ask the Lord to call qualified Christian doctors who are willing to go to Turkey (as this may be allowed) and share their medical expertise as well as Jesus Christ with Kurds.

 * Ask God to strengthen, encourage, and protect the small number of Kurds who are Christians.